akul-star/Advanced-Physical-Design/README.md

 Importance files in increasing priority order:

-- floorplan.tcl - System default envrionment variables
+- floorplan.tcl - System default envrionment variables present in the configuration folder.
-- conifg.tcl
+- conifg.tcl - Present in the deign folder.
-- sky130A_sky130_fd_sc_hd_config.tcl
+- sky130A_sky130_fd_sc_hd_config.tcl - Present in the design folder.

 **Floorplan envrionment variables or switches:**